 This collect is the prayer appointed for each Sunday that "collects" or captures the theme of the day or season of the Church year.
 It summarizes the attributes of God as revealed in the scriptures for the day.

 The Lord be with you.
-And also with you.
+And with thy spirit.

 Let us pray.